- Multisensory stimulation is the stimulation of two or more primary senses at the same time.

 Other elements that might be included in a structured multisensory stimulation program include music therapy, bright light therapy, vibrating pillows, weighted blankets, lava lamps, mirror balls, wall projectors, and massage.

 This evidence theme on multisensory stimulation for people living with dementia is a summary of the issues identified in a scoping review of the topic.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 Three reviews studied the impact of multisensory approaches on people living with dementia.
 They were designed to find out if the approach reduced responsive behaviours or improved low mood, anxiety, sleep quality, and people’s ability to perform everyday activities.
 [1, 3, 4] They found that: